This article provides a solution for when the database upload loses connection to MySQL.

 This is usually due to a lack of disk space for importing the database.

-First, check if there is a lack of disk space.
-To do so run the
+Check if there is a lack of disk space.
+To do so, run the

 netcat command in the CLI against the database port 3306; there will be a disk full message if it is full: